teuben/sd2018/boa_and_apis/README.md

 - Add the directories apexpro, apexpro/SCANAM_ARTEMIS/pro_artemis,
 apexpro/SCANAM_ARTEMIS/pro_common_inst, and apexpro/SCANAM_ARTEMIS/pro_format_input
+to your IDL_PATH (or simply add +apexpro to recursively add apexpro and all the subdirectories below it)

-to your IDL_PATH.
-You should also include the IDL Astronomy library to IDL_PATH.
+- You should also include the IDL Astronomy library to IDL_PATH.
+If it is not installed on your system, you can get this library from: https://idlastro.gsfc.nasa.gov/

 - You should then be ready to start reducing data with APIS.
 Run IDL from, e.g., directory apexpro.
 An example of a typical data reduction